petkopara/PetkoparaCrudGeneratorBundle/README.md

 ```

-If you are using the triton base.html.twig for base  template, install the assets.
+If you are using bundle's base.html.twig for base template, install the assets.
 ```sh
 php bin/console assets:install --symlink
 ```